 For a call to action to be effective, it must fulfill a series of characteristics.
 It must be:

 The use of language that is appealing is an absolutely essential key.
 The tone used must be perfectly adapted to the target audience, and at the same time, it must depart from conventional words.
 For example, instead of using the typical “Subscribe to our newsletter,” you can say, “Join the 50,000 subscribers who already enjoy our content”.
 In addition, the proposal that is launched to the user must be interesting and offer something of value.
-Incentives and free gifts are always very welcome.
+Incentives and corporate swag are always very welcome.